Spider-Man: No Way Home post-credits scenes, explained

 Or the symbiote will follow through with Eddie's idea and track down Spidey, which could result in Peter bonding with the symbiote.
 Eddie and Venom were brought into the MCU after the symbiote offered Eddie "a taste" of the symbiote hive mind's collective knowledge.
 They see Peter's identity being revealed on television and somehow recognize the wall crawler, even though he doesn't exist in the Venom movie universe.

-Tobey Maguire Peter mentions his encounter with the black alien goo, but the Andrew Garfield one doesn't -- suggesting that there hasn't been a Venom in the Amazing Spider-Man universe.
+In No Way Home, Tobey Maguire's Peter mentions his encounter with the black alien goo, but the Andrew Garfield one is stunned by mention of aliens, suggesting there hasn't been a Venom in the Amazing Spider-Man universe.

+The drop of symbiote goo left on the bar is important because it leaves the way open for Venom to exist in the MCU separate from Hardy and his Venom movies, which are produced by Sony and aren't directly part of Marvel's movie series.

 Post-credits: A Strange teaser

-We jump away from the Spidey drama for a trailer for Doctor Strange in the Multiverse of Madness (which comes out May 6, 2022).
-It seems tampering with the multiverse has spiralled out of control for Strange, and he's been forced to turn to Wanda Maximoff (aka the Scarlet Witch) for help.
+Once the titles are finished, we jump away from the Spidey drama to a trailer for Doctor Strange in the Multiverse of Madness (which comes out May 6, 2022).
+It seems tampering with the multiverse has spiraled out of control for Strange, and he's been forced to turn to Wanda Maximoff (aka the Scarlet Witch) for help.

-She's been living in isolation since the events of WandaVision and assumes Strange is here to bring justice for her grief-fuelled bewitching of Westview, but he assures her that he's just there to learn about the multiverse from her.
-In the final moments of WandaVision, we saw her searching alternate universes for her lost sons
+She's been living in isolation since the events of WandaVision and assumes Strange is here to bring justice for her grief-fueled bewitching of Westview, but he assures her that he's just there to learn about the multiverse from her.
+In the final moments of WandaVision, we saw her searching alternate universes for her lost sons.

-The rest of the teaser features a dark version of Doctor Strange -- a character who'll be familiar to people who watched the animated MCU series What If… ? -- former Strange ally Karl Mordo (Chiwetel Ejiofor), a tentacle monster with a huge eye and debuting hero America Chavez.
+The rest of the teaser features a dark version of Doctor Strange (a character who'll be familiar to people who watched the animated MCU series What If... ?), former Strange ally Karl Mordo (Chiwetel Ejiofor), debuting hero America Chavez, and a tentacle monster with a huge eye.

-The trailer also gives us a glimpse of Christine wearing a wedding dress, but her role in the sequel is unclear.
+The trailer also gives us a glimpse of Strange's former love Christine wearing a wedding dress, but her role in the sequel is unclear.

 What does it mean?